bytecodealliance/wasmtime/cranelift/docs/langref.rst

 Since some ISAs don't have CPU flags, these value types should not be used until the legalization phase of compilation where the code is adapted to fit the target ISA.
 Use instructions like :inst:`icmp` instead.

+The CPU flags types are also restricted such that two flags values can not be live at the same time.
+After legalization, some instruction encodings will clobber the flags, and flags values are not allowed to be live across such instructions either.
+The verifier enforces these rules.

 .. autoctontype:: iflags
 .. autoctontype:: fflags